Edward G. McGavran Award for Excellence in Teaching

 - Other relevant information.

 Eligibility.
 Eligibility is restricted to full-time faculty in the School.
 Past recipients of the McGavran Award are not eligible.

 To be considered, the nomination must include the name and department of the nominee and the nominator as well as a brief supporting statement that addresses the above criteria.
-Nominations must be received by April 1, 2015.
+Nominations must be received by spring 2016.

 The Academic Programs Committee will review all nominations received and will prepare a recommendation to the dean, who will make the final selection.
 The associate dean of academic affairs will deliver the award at the School Commencement.